Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 02.21.39 UTC
+- WIB: Senin, 30 Juni 2025 03.29.11 UTC
-- WITA: Senin, 30 Juni 2025 03.21.39 UTC
+- WITA: Senin, 30 Juni 2025 04.29.11 UTC
-- WIT: Senin, 30 Juni 2025 04.21.39 UTC
+- WIT: Senin, 30 Juni 2025 05.29.11 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

 Kategori: inspirational